filfreire/filfreire.github.io/index.md

 ## About this blog

-This blog is under construction, first version will be ready during late ~~November~~ December 2017.
+This blog is under construction, first version will be ready during late January 2018.
 What kind of posts you can expect in the near future:
 - Personal experiences in testing and in coding
 - Object oriented programming
 - Continuous Integration + Deployement + Delivery